|Marcel Le Rich||Baron of North Caravel||M 51|

 Ping casts Circle II and they make their way back to the pit.
 They check the rope and the box.
 Zar drops in a stone.
 It splashes in the pool at the bottom of the pit.
 Ping wipes sweat from her brow.
 Her heart is still beating fast.
 She is scared.
 "I'd like to step outside for a bit."

-Rikard accompanies Zar and Nignog to the narrow passage, where Nignog crawls in and starts to move the bricks from out of the section of the passage that has caved in on the sides and ceiling.
+Ping climbs around the pit and out of the catacoumb.
+Rikard descends.
+He accompanies Zar and Nignog to the narrow passage, where Nignog crawls in and starts to move the bricks from the section of the passage that has caved in on the sides and ceiling.
 He throws them back to Zar, who throws them back to Rikard, who throws them onto a pile in the chamber in front of the passage.
 Rikard is sweating.
 The air is cool and damp.
 He imagines the weight of the rock above him, and the ancient hands carving out this place for the Cult of Exshathallion.
 What horrible rites did the cult practice with their jewel-covered bowl?
 Did they use it to drink the blood of orcs, like Clarice said?
 What is hiding in the pit behind him?
 He shakes his head.
 He must not surrender to panic.
 He counts the bricks.

-Zar and Ningog back out of the pit.
+Zar and Ningog back out of the passage.
 Rikard has counted to two hundred and seven.
 Nignog is covered with dust.
 He sits on the floor and catches his breath.
 "It's clear."